-If you purchase beneficial interests in our ordinary shares in this offering, you must look solely to your broker or bank for the payment of all dividends, the exercise of voting rights attaching to our ordinary shares and all other rights arising in respect of our ordinary shares.
+If you purchase beneficial interests in our ordinary shares in this offering and hold your shares through DTC, you must look solely to your broker or bank for the payment of all dividends, the exercise of voting rights attaching to our ordinary shares and all other rights arising in respect of our ordinary shares.
 Your broker or bank must, in turn, look solely to DTC for the payment of all dividends, the exercise of voting rights attaching to our ordinary shares and all other rights arising with respect to our ordinary shares.

-You may request through your broker to hold shares directly in certificated form instead of holding shares indirectly through DTC.
-Your broker may obtain on your behalf shares in certificated form through our U.S. transfer agent.
-However, the conversion from a beneficial interest in shares legally owned by Cede & Co. as holder of legal title to the ordinary shares to actual ordinary shares, and vice versa, may require both time and the payment of processing fees to our transfer agent in addition to fees that may be levied by your brokerage firm.
+You may request through your securities broker or dealer to hold shares directly in book entry form instead of holding shares indirectly through DTC.
+Your broker may request that your shares be directly registered in book entry form through our U.S. transfer agent.
+However, the conversion from a beneficial interest in shares legally owned by Cede & Co. as holder of legal title to the direct registration of ordinary shares in your name, and vice versa, may require both time and the payment of processing fees to our transfer agent, in addition to fees that may be levied by your brokerage firm.

-If you elect to hold shares directly in certificated form in your own name, which will be represented by a paper certificate, you will be a GAN Limited shareholder and therefore you may be more easily able to exercise the shareholder rights attaching to the shares than would be the case were you to hold beneficial interests in the shares held by Cede & Co. for DTC.
+If you elect to hold shares directly in your own name, you will be a GAN Limited shareholder and therefore you may be more easily able to exercise the shareholder rights attaching to the shares than would be the case were you to hold beneficial interests in the shares held by Cede & Co. for DTC.
 Conversely, if you decide to hold your beneficial interests in the shares held by Cede & Co. for DTC through your brokerage or safekeeping account, you must rely on the procedures of your broker or bank.
 Please consult with your broker or bank to determine those procedures.
-If you hold your beneficial interests in our shares through DTC, because you are not an actual shareholder of GAN Limited, you may look only to your broker or bank for recourse related to your beneficial interest in the ordinary shares.